dtingg/hotel/design-activity.md

 Then make the changes!
 Don't forget to take advantage of all the tests you wrote - if they're well structured, they should quickly inform you when your refactoring breaks something.

 Once you're satisfied, `git commit` your changes and then `push` them to GitHub.
 This will automatically update your pull request.

+### Summary
+**My previous hotel program had four classes: Room, RoomBlock, Reservation, and BookingManager.
+After reviewing the code, I am still happy with how I split up the various responsibilities.
+I don't think any of my classes directly manipulate another class's instance variables.
+After more thought, I also don't think a class for DateRange is necessary.**

+**In order to improve my code, I did implement several custom errors.
+These help identify the specific problem instead of always returning an ArgumentError.**